What is Form SC2?

 - Specify which days you were unable to work due to illness.

-- Ensure these dates align with your employer’s records.
+- Double-check that the dates align with your employer’s records.

 4. Declaration

-- Sign and date the form to confirm the accuracy of the information provided.
+- Sign and date the form to confirm all details are accurate.

 Where to Submit Form SC2?